Accessing voluntary assisted dying in the ACT

 Starting the process

-After 3 November 2025, you can ask a doctor or nurse practitioner to help you start the process.
+You can ask a doctor or nurse practitioner to help you start the process.
 If they are an authorised practitioner, they can accept your request.
 This is called making your first request.

 The voluntary assisted dying process starts when an authorised practitioner accepts your first request.
 This practitioner then becomes your coordinating practitioner.